iguana-project/iguana/README.md

 ![Python >=3.8 required](https://img.shields.io/badge/python-v3.8|3.9|3.10-blue)

 ## Description
 Iguana is a mixture of a ticket system, an issue tracker and an issue management system, heavily based on basic functions being easy to use.
-So Iguana can help you to plan the next schedule and have always a nice overview about your current tasks depending on your needs, especially for working in groups.
-There is a kanban board to keep an eye on the progress until the end of the next planning stage and also a backlog to have the ability for scheduling of long-terms.
+So Iguana can help you to plan the next schedule and to always have a nice overview about your current tasks depending on your needs, especially for working in groups.
+There is a kanban board to keep an eye on the progress until the end of the next planning stage and also a backlog to have the ability for scheduling of long-term tasks.
 In combination with a mechanism to log time spent on different tasks individually those are the essential functionalities.

 For more detailed documentation including a list of features see our github documentation page at https://iguana-project.github.io.